iknoorjobs/UTDRM/README.md

 1. **Generate Claims:**
    - Utilize the T5 and ChatGPT claim generators located in the `generators/` directory to generate claims.
+   - T5 and ChatGPT generated claims can be downloaded from [Zenodo](https://zenodo.org/records/12167870).

 2. **Convert Dataset and Mine Hard Negatives:**
    - Convert the dataset into BIER format and mine hard negatives using the scripts available at [GPL](https://github.com/UKPLab/gpl).
 This process will generate the `hard-negatives.jsonl` file.